nationalarchives/tdr-dev-documentation/beta-architecture/beta-architecture.md

 ## Initial Design

 The initial architectural design for beta is shown below.

+Diagram is available for editing here: https://www.lucidchart.com/documents/edit/caa0eee6-a9ef-4d2e-a03e-4a1d6fc7b7e4/0_0

 This is not the final architecture, and it will change during the course of the beta phase of the TDR project.